spatie/email-concealer-cli/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/email-concealer-cli.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/email-concealer-cli)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/email-concealer-cli.svg?style=flat-square)](https://packagist.org/packages/spatie/email-concealer-cli)

 CLI tool for concealing e-mails in a file by replacing their domain.
-Useful for concealing up production data—like MySQL dumps—so you can use it locally without worrying about having real addresses on your system.
+Useful for concealing production data—like MySQL dumps—so you can use it locally without worrying about having real addresses on your system.

 This package is a CLI app for [spatie/email-concealer](https://github.com/spatie/email-concealer).